mchudinov/DockerStaticSite/README.md

 ```

 ### Push
+In order to share the image with others, either people or services, we publish it in a registry.
 To push the image to a registry, use the **docker push** command:
 ```sh
 $ docker push <registryname>/nginx-hello:<version>